Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 To enable the Automatic Repeat reQuest of data packet retransmissions, a sender stores all sent data packets in its buffer.

-The SRT receiver periodically sends acknowledgements (ACKs) for the received data packets so that the SRT sender can remove the acknowledged packets from its buffer ({{packet-acks}}).
+The SRT receiver periodically sends acknowledgments (ACKs) for the received data packets so that the SRT sender can remove the acknowledged packets from its buffer ({{packet-acks}}).
 Once the acknowledged packets are removed, their retransmission is no longer possible and presumably not needed.

-Upon receiving the full acknowledgement (ACK) control packet, the SRT sender should acknowledge its reception to the receiver by sending an ACKACK control packet with the sequence number of the full ACK packet being acknowledged.
+Upon receiving the full acknowledgment (ACK) control packet, the SRT sender should acknowledge its reception to the receiver by sending an ACKACK control packet with the sequence number of the full ACK packet being acknowledged.